CiscoDevNet/intersight-powershell/docs/Set-IntersightResourcepoolMembershipReservation.md

 ```

 ### -ResourceType
 The type of resource that is placed into resource groups or pools.
-Resource Type can be either &apos;compute.Blade&apos; or &apos;compute.RackUnit for pools.
+Resource Type can be either &apos;compute.Blade&apos; or &apos;compute.RackUnit&apos; for pools.

 ```yaml
 Type: string